Renaudfradin/Renaudfradin/README.md

-👋 Hi, I’m Renauddfradin
+👋 Hello there 👋

-👀 I’m interested in programation
+👀 I’m Renaud Fradin
-🌱 I’m currently learning to code
-💞️ I’m looking to collaborate on projects